ansible/platform-2.0-partner-demo/README.md

   - name: vyos.vyos
 ```
 ## Edit the ansible.cfg file to add your Ansible Automation Hub Token

-Scroll down to the bottom of the file provided and edit the `token` key, to add the Offline Token from [Ansible Automation Hub](https://cloud.redhat.com/ansible/automation-hub/token).
-Load and copy the token and edit the `ansible.cfg` accordinglym
+* Scroll down to the bottom of the file provided and edit the `token` key, to add the Offline Token from [Ansible Automation Hub](https://cloud.redhat.com/ansible/automation-hub/token).
+* Load and copy the token and edit the `ansible.cfg` accordingly.

 > **_NOTE:_** In order to login to quay, go to your quay Account Settings and Click "Generate Encrypted Password", run the command provided to login to quay from CLI.
+>
 ## Run the following command in the repository after addition to create your own Execution Environment
 ```
 ansible-builder build -v3 -c . -t <container image name>